 Virtual hosting is a method for hosting multiple websites with different domain names on a single web server.
 The idea is to redirect external traffic from the CSC web server to your VM based on the domain name.
 If you are hosting a website on your VM and you would like it to be publically accessible, you will need to create a vhost record for your VM.

-Each member may create up to 10 vhosts whose domains have the form
+Each member may create up to 10 vhosts whose domains end with

 For example, if your username is